Core Workflow

 Do not use the Structure frame to map every possible click.
 Add a separate User Journey for focused multi-step goals such as signup, checkout, onboarding, or publishing.

-Every Page node appears automatically in Page Hierarchy.
+Every Page node appears automatically in the Page hierarchy pane of Page Composition.
 Add an ordered section list for each page.

-Use section presets for common patterns, then refine:
+Use section patterns for common composition, then refine:

 The section list should be detailed enough that a developer or AI tool understands the page composition without treating it as pixel-perfect design.